-How to use an Android phone as a security camera or a baby monitor
+How to use an Android phone as a security camera or a baby monitor11

 What's that, you ask?
 Well, an IP camera is one that connects to a network.
 Usually, it can be accessed and controlled from another device – a computer or a recording device, in most cases.
-These cost north of $50 apiece, but by repurposing an old Android handset, you can have one for next to nothing.
+These cost north of $50 apiece, but by repurposing an old Android handset, you can have one for next to nothing, and most of us likely have at least one of these lying around an old cupboard.
 A smartphone running IP camera software can act as a do-it-yourself security camera, or as a makeshift baby monitor, to give a few examples.

 And if you're away from home...

 Chrome Remote Desktop (or another remote desktop app, such as TeamViewer).
 Using Google's service, you can log into a computer at home and view your webcam from the computer's web browser.
 We gave it a try and the video stream flowed pretty smoothly.
 The downside to this method is that a computer at home should be always on.